The Secrets to Growing Upside-Down Tomatoes for a Prolific Harvest in a Tiny Space

-There are many types of upside-down planters available and none are expensive in the least.
-I have seen many people who use 5-gallon buckets but I must say that once you buy all the hardware you will probably be spending more than just buying a Topsy Turvy planter or the self-watering planters I have hanging on my garage.
+There are many types of upside-down tomato planters available and none are expensive in the least.
+I have seen many people who use 5-gallon buckets, but I must say that once you buy all the hardware you will probably be spending more than just buying a Topsy Turvy planter or the self-watering planters I have hanging on my garage.

 - 1-2 cherry, grape or other small variety tomato plants